emmajhudgins/UStreedamage/README.md

 ### Derived data

 1. 'presences_time_noforce3.csv' - pest spread forecasts from Hudgins et al. (2020) Ecol.
 App.
 2. 'datanorm.csv' - pest data from Hudgins et al. 2017;2019
-3. 'grid_*.csv' - predicted trees in each grid cell, for street, residential (res), and non-residential (com) trees of each size class
+3. 'grid_x.csv' - predicted trees in each grid cell, for street, residential (res), and non-residential (com) trees of each size class
-4. 'mortality_*.csv' - predicted mortality for each tree/grid cell/pest combination for each lag or the
+4. 'mortality_x.csv' - predicted mortality for each tree/grid cell/pest combination for each lag or the
 6. 'completepredictionset.rds' - predicted trees of 3 size classes of each genus, plus # expected to die due to each pest, in each community by PLACEFIPS code.
 Please email me if you are looking for a csv copy of this file.
-7. 'hostgen_*.rds' - predicted asymptotic mortality for each pest/host combination
+7. 'hostgen_x.rds' - predicted asymptotic mortality for each pest/host combination

 For any questions or suspected bugs, feel free to open an issue or email me at emma.hudgins@mail.mcgill.ca